diaas-calculator/diaas-calculator-angular/README.md

 To do this, the excel sheet in this meta-study is really helping: https://data.mendeley.com/datasets/gz3cx7d5f4/1

-Feel free to ask my latest version on slack.
+Feel free to ask my latest version on discord.
 I have also initiated one for PDCAAS scores.

 ## Content reviewing